jquery/jquery/README.md

 | 2.x     | 2.x-stable | Inactive |
 | 1.x     | 1.x-stable | Inactive |

-Once 4.0.0 final is released, the 3.x branch will continue to receive updates for a limited time.
+[jQuery 4.0.0 has been released!](https://blog.jquery.com/2026/01/17/jquery-4-0-0/) The 3.x branch will now only receive critical updates.
 The 2.x and 1.x branches are no longer supported.

 Commercial support for inactive versions is available from [HeroDevs](https://herodevs.com/support/jquery-nes).